Department of Cognitive, Linguistic, and Psychological Sciences

 Bertram F. Malle was born in Graz, Austria, and studied psychology, philosophy, and linguistics at the University of Graz.
 After receiving his Master’s degrees in psychology and philosophy, he entered graduate school in psychology in the United States in 1990.
 Malle received his Ph.D. at Stanford University in 1995 and joined the faculty of the University of Oregon the same year.
 During his tenure at the University of Oregon, Dr. Malle also served as the Director of the Institute of Cognitive and Decision Sciences (2001-2007).
 He became Professor of Psychology in 2007, and in 2008 he joined Brown University.

-In his research, Dr. Malle focuses on social cognition, examining such issues as intentionality judgments, mental state inferences, behavior explanations, and moral judgments.
-He uses a wide variety of methodologies, including text content analysis, observations of social interaction, and chronometric assessments of social-cognitive processes.
+In his research, Dr. Malle focuses on social and moral cognition, examining such issues as intentionality judgments, mental state inferences, behavior explanations, and blame and guilt.
+He uses a wide variety of methodologies, including text content analysis, observations of social interaction, eye tracking, and reation times.
+Recently he has begun to examine how social and moral cognition can be realized in a robotic system and how humans interact with such robots.

 He was recipient of the Society of Experimental Social Psychology Outstanding Dissertation award in 1995 and of a National Science Foundation CAREER award in 1997.
 In 2009, he was president of the Society of Philosophy and Psychology.